So you think you had a great idea? Sally here says you didn’t.

-A customer (or consumer) persona is a tool that helps marketers bridge this difficult-to-traverse chasm between customer experience and expectation on one hand, and product or service provider’s unconscious assumptions on the other.
+A customer (or consumer) persona is a tool that helps marketers bridge this difficult-to-traverse chasm between customer experience and expectation on one hand, and the product or service provider’s unconscious assumptions on the other.

 Customer personas, or user personas, were first created by web design companies to test their websites.
 It turns out, if done well, personas are very useful when testing all kinds of marketing ideas, products, and activities.

 A persona is a kind of mental model—an imaginary person with a name, history, and story who has a way of doing things.
 A persona should have enough psychological detail to allow you to conveniently step over to the persona’s view and see your products and services from her perspective.
-A persona can function almost like another person in the room when making a decision—It is “Sally.”
-She looks at what you’re doing from her particular and very specific vantage point, and points out flaws and benefits for her.
+A persona can function almost like another person in the room when making a decision—it is “Sally.”
+She looks at what you’re doing from her particular and very specific vantage point, pointing out flaws and benefits for her.

 Did I mention this was really useful?